Alanna: The First Adventure: Plot summary

 Alanna of Trebond and her twin brother Thom may be twins, but are very different; Alanna is a tomboy who dreams of being a knight, and Thom wishes to become a sorcerer.
 Unfortunately, Alanna is shortly to be dispatched by their inattentive father to a temple in the City of the Gods, to learn to become a young lady—to her, a fate worse than death—whilst Thom is similarly destined for the royal palace, where he will train as a knight: his worst nightmare, as he believes that his destiny is to be a sorcerer.

 To avoid their respective fates, Alanna and Thom hatch a plan; Alanna will disguise herself as a boy, call herself Alan, and take Thom's place as a knight.
 Thom will go to the City of the Gods, where he will be able to train as a sorcerer.
 After convincing their two caregivers, the healing woman Maude and the soldier Coram, that their plan will succeed, they set off.

 At the palace, "Alan" trains as a page, meeting many friends, such as Raoul of Goldenlake, Gareth the Younger of Naxen, Francis of Nond, Alexander of Tirragen, and Prince Jonathan of Conté.
 She also makes an enemy during her first day in the palace: Ralon of Malven, who continuously bullies her.
-Rather than have her companions beat him, Alanna secretly trains with George Cooper, the King of the Court of the Rogue (i.e. King of the Thieves), a friendly thief and master of the capital city’s criminal underworld, until she can beat him herself.
+Rather than have her companions beat him, Alanna secretly trains with George Cooper, the King of the Court of the Rogue (i.e. King of the Thieves), a friendly thief and master of the capital city’s criminal underworld, until she can beat Ralon of Malven herself.
 When she does, he leaves Court, vowing revenge.

 During Alanna's page years, a fever, the Sweating Sickness, spreads within the capital city, Corus, and nowhere else.
 This disease is different than all other known diseases in that it drains healers of their powers to heal, and even kills them.
 There is talk that it was sent by a great sorcerer.
 Alanna has a powerful healing Gift, but is frightened to use it, so she doesn't tell anyone that she can heal.
 Due to this refusal of her abilities, Francis of Nond, one of her friends, dies.